Indiana Discrimination Poster

-The Indiana Discrimination Poster is a workers rights law poster by the Indiana Department Of Workforce Development.
+The Indiana Discrimination Poster is a labor law posters poster by the Indiana Department Of Workforce Development.
 This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Workforce Development.

 This poster serves as a notice to inform employees about their rights in the event of workplace discrimination.
 It contains guidelines on how employees can file a complaint should they witness or be a victim to discrimination on the job.